 Just over 100m downstream from the bridge is a stone milepost bearing the letters “UBR” – University Boat Race.
 On the other bank is a marker designating the end point.
 Established here in 1829, after moving from Henley, it runs for 4 miles 374 yards, usually on the last Saturday in March.

-At the end of Thames Bank is the first pub of the day – The Ship.
-A very attractive building, next door to a less attractive brewery – The Stag Brewery, This is London’s largest brewery and was originally Watney’s, then Courage, but is now Budweiser.
+At the end of Thames Bank is the first pub of the day – The Ship – reputedly established in 1487 when it was attached to a monastery.
+It is a very attractive building, next door to a less attractive brewery – The Stag Brewery, This is London’s largest brewery and was originally Watney’s, then Courage, but is now Budweiser.
 The path is a little dingy here.
 However, Stag Brewery was acquired by Reselton Properties which is now developing plans for a mixed-use scheme for the Stag Brewery site which proposes a range of uses across the site including residential, retail, office, community, recreational and educational, as well as many new active open and green public spaces.
 Following a consultation process, a proposal for the redevelopment of the site was submitted to the London Borough of Richmond-upon-Thames in February 2018 which were still under discussion in 2020.